jeanc4rl02/first-projects/README.md

 # first-projects

-Hola estamos creando un proyecto con compañeros de clase para practicar
+Hola, estamos creando un proyecto con compañeros de clase para practicar.

-Hi we are create a proyect whit classmates for practice
+Hello, we are creating a project with classmates to practice.